DerivcoIpswich/dsharp/Readme.md

 You can even use DSharp to work against other existing frameworks and APIs such as jQuery, jQuery plugins and Knockout, and can be extended to work against other existing script.

-DSharp requires .NET 4.0 and Visual Studio 2012.

 ## Compatibility ##

-The current solution `DSharp.sln` is only compatible with Visual Studio 2017 for Windows.
+The current solution `DSharp.sln` is only compatible with .NET 4.6.1 and Visual Studio 2017 for Windows.

 ## Compiler Implementation ##